lenalee103/Fedrated_CycleGAN/README.md

 framework: [torch, torchvision]
 ---

-# Federated Variational Autoencoder with PyTorch and Flower
+# Federated CycleGAN with PyTorch and Flower

-This example demonstrates how a variational autoencoder (VAE) can be trained in a federated way using the Flower framework.
-This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the CIFAR-10 dataset.
+This example demonstrates how a CycleGAN can be trained in a federated way using the Flower framework.
+This example uses Flower Platform to run, it includes its partition function and preprocesses the Horse2Zebra dataset.

 ## Set up the project